onekinn1023/CleanArchitectureForCMP/README.md

 # CleanArchitectureForCMP
-This is a basic clean architecture for CMP, includes ktor, dataStore and koin.
+This is a basic clean architecture for CMP, which includes Ktor, DataStore and Koin.